bogdiusf/3-column-preview-card-component/README-template.md

 - SCSS (for variables and nested designs) and CSS
 - @media query for mobile design

-**Note: These are just examples.
-Delete this note and replace the list above with your own choices**

 ### Continued development

 Better understanding of css flexbox, grid and DOM manipulation with JS and JQuery.

-**Note: Delete this note and the content within this section and replace with your own plans for continued development.**

 ### Useful resources